na-na-hi/renget/archive/BulkGuide.md

 She always had an aversion to bloodshed and killing, and was known for the means she went to in order to preserve the lives of her victims, including dipping into her own medical supplies to save them.
 However, she couldn't avoid it entirely.
 The few deaths that she did cause filled her with a great sense of guilt, prompting her to turn herself in.
 She tried to convince Cacturne to go along to her, but he was so set in the mentality he was raised with that he couldn't conceive of anything better than the life of crime he lived.

 In spite of her mirthful exterior, she's weighed down by her remorse for her past, and feels guilty for leaving her ex-husband behind.
-She still keeps the Gold Ribbon he gave her as a sign of their union – she's still unable to let go of him after all the years they've spent apart.
+She still keeps the Gold Ribbon he gave her as a sign of their union
+ – she's still unable to let go of him after all the years they've spent apart.

 Sonora was known for having many different disguises and aliases in her time as a bandit.
 Opuntia and Cochemia were two such names she was known by, but the closest thing to a true name that she has is “Merry” - a nickname Cacturne gave her that only the two of them are supposed to know.

+In Part 7 and the Cacturne Special, a bit of her fighting style was revealed – she used dance-like movements to evade her foes, and either used Petal Dance to wear down groups by attrition, or Solar Beams as a ranged attack.
+In spite of her cutesy looks, she relies on extreme firepower above all else.

 Mienfoo, aka the Sourdough Supremacist:
 Sex: Male